-Development proposals should demonstrate that they comply with the mandatory Biodiversity Net Gain requirements as established by the Environment Act 2021 and would not have a significant adverse effect on the wider natural environment, wildlife, and biodiversity.
-Development proposals will be expected to retain features of existing biodiversity value, including the following areas (shown on Map X) which are locally valued and contribute to the Neighbourhood Plan Area and wider district's strategic green infrastructure.
+Development proposals will be expected to retain features of moderate distinctiveness as described within the statutory Biodiversity Net Gain metric, including the following areas (shown on Figure 17) which are locally valued and contribute to the Neighbourhood Plan Area and wider district's strategic green infrastructure..

 - A. Woodland adjacent to The Pastures

 - B. Werrington Paddocks and Wildflower Meadow

 - C. Werrington Brook and Meadows

 - D. Cuckoos Hollow

 - E. Werrington Parkway Shelter Belt

 - F. Sergeants Way and Davids Close Shelter Belt

 - G. A15 Shelter Belt

 - H. Fox Covert Wood, Sobrite Spring and Newt Field

-- I. Land adjoining Werrington Allotment Gardens
+- I. Land adjoining Werrington Allotments

 - J. Boundary woodland, hedgerows, and rewilding area of the Fields adjacent to Ken Stimpson Academy

 - K. Trees identified in Schedule 1

-Development proposals should, wherever possible, seek to enhance connectivity of green networks through the inclusion of strong landscaping schemes that include trees, shrubs, hedgerows, green roofs, and green walls and avoid the loss of trees within residential curtilages or within streets.
+Development proposals should, wherever possible, seek to enhance connectivity of green networks through the inclusion of strong landscaping schemes that include native trees, native shrubs, species rich hedgerows, green roofs, and green walls and avoid the loss of trees within residential curtilages or within streets.
+There will be a presumption that the Habitats and Green Infrastructure as described within the Local Nature Recovery Strategy will be implemented as described (to be published in Winter 2024)

 Development proposals which would cause the loss or harm to wildlife habitats, features of biodiversity and natural features such as trees, woodlands, hedgerows, watercourses or ponds will not be permitted unless the need for and benefits of the development outweigh any adverse impacts and where similar replacement habitats are provided as part of the proposal that will result in at least a neutral impact on biodiversity.
-Development proposals should provide at least a 10% net biodiversity gain in line with the applicable legislative requirements.
-The net gain for biodiversity should be calculated using Natural England's Biodiversity Metric.